How to Convert PDF to EPUB in 5 Simple Steps

-Each of the five steps is incredibly easy and simple to carry out.
+Each of the five steps to make a PDF interactive is incredibly easy and simple to carry out.
 The key here is to plan out what it is you want to achieve through your ebook, and how you wish the interactivity to engage readers.

 As ebooks are now a well-established part of the publishing field, you’ll find your ability to create effective and usable books a great asset.

 How to create an interactive ebook: A step-by-step guide